Kohora

 Kohora is a small town situated in the Golaghat district of Assam.
 It is the main entrance of the world-famous Kaziranga National Park.
 It lies on the National Highway 37(Asean Highway 1).
-Kohora Lies Between Nagaon And Golaghat.
+Kohora lies between Nagaon and Golaghat.

 Climate

 The climate of Kohora is same with the world heritage site Kaziranga National Park which experiences three seasons: summer, monsoon, and winter.
 The winter season, between November and February, is mild and dry, with a mean high of 25 °C and low of 5 °C. During this season, beels and nullahs (water channels) dry up.
 The summer season between March and May is hot, with temperatures reaching a high of 37 °C. During this season, animals usually are found near water bodies.
-The rainy monsoon season lasts from June to September, and is responsible for most of Kaziranga's annual rainfall of 2220 mm.
-During the peak months of July and August, three-fourths of the western region of the town is submerged, due to the rising water level of the Brahmaputra.
-The flooding causes at the north side of the town where, most animals to migrate to elevated and forested regions outside the southern border of the national park, such as the Mikir hills.540 animals, including 13 rhinos and mostly hog deers perished in unprecedented devastating floods of 2012.
-However, occasional dry spells create problems as well, such as food shortages for the wildlife in the park.
+The rainy monsoon season lasts from June to September, and is responsible for most of Kaziranga's average annual rainfall of 2220 mm.
+During the peak monsoon months of July and August, three-fourths of the western region of the town is submerged, due to the rising water level of the Brahmaputra.
+The flooding causes, at the north side of the town, most animals to migrate to elevated and forested regions outside the southern border of the national park, such as the Mikir hills.
+A total of 540 animals, including 13 rhinos and mostly hog deer perished in unprecedented devastating floods of 2012.
+Occasional dry spells also create problems, such as food shortages for the wildlife in the park.

 Tourist Complex

-Kohora is the main entrance to the world heritage site Kaziranga, so that there are many resorts, hotels and guest houses for tourists.
+Kohora is the main entrance to the world heritage site Kaziranga, so that there are many resorts, hotels and guesthouses for tourists.
 The all tourist facilities are available at an areal distance which is known as Kaziranga Tourist Complex or similarly Kohora Tourist Complex.
 It covers a distance of minimum 10 kilometers along the National Highway 37 and about 1 kilometer to the south of the town (central).